dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/howto-triggers.md

 {{% codetab %}}

-Use the `--components-path` flag with the `dapr run` command to point to your custom components directory.
+Use the `--resources-path` flag with the `dapr run` command to point to your custom resources directory.

 ```yaml
 apiVersion: dapr.io/v1alpha1